 Text: Litó Walkey

-The sound sculptures were generated through field recordings of the Wienfluss.
-They became part of the performances and expended as a concert by Boris Hauf.
-Litó Walkey dove into (the script of) the walks, which she unfolded it into water stories calling river-bodies of all kinds connecting to the poetic of the river.
+Boris Hauf generated sound sculptures through field recordings of the Wienfluss.
+They became part of the performances, and he expended them in a concert.
+Litó Walkey immersed herself in the script of the walks, unfolding them into fluid narratives—water stories that invoked river-bodies of all kinds, weaving them into the poetry of rivers.

 Photo: Sabina Holzer